okraus42/and_thanks_for_all_the_fish/README.md

 to do in v 0.2:

-get the name of the player (and the coalition) confirm the name and coalition and let user retry save the name of the player in the file, save its score, save the current time. read the file, sort the results (score first, time second), show 10 highscores do not exit the game, let people try again with different name without restarting the program, player has more than one life
+- get the name of the player (and the coalition)
+- confirm the name and coalition and let user retry
+- save the name of the player in the file, save its score, save the current time.
+- read the file, sort the results (score first, time second), show 10 highscores
+- do not exit the game, let people try again with different name without restarting the program,
+- player has more than one life

 to do in v 0.3

-Use actual time for animation and movement (90%) add a randomly generated map as one level (0%) add soundeffects and background music (1%) orientation dependent tetures (0%) better textures (0%) add new libft with updated printf (0%)
+- Use actual time for animation and movement (90%)
+- add a randomly generated map as one level (0%)
+- add soundeffects and background music (80%)
+- orientation dependent tetures (60%)
+- better textures (0%)
+- add new libft with updated printf (0%)
-Freeze frame and stop time and add sound for completing a level or dying (0%)
+- Freeze frame and stop time and add sound for completing a level or dying (10%)

 to do in the future:

+- GUI instead of terminal
-different enemy types
+- different enemy types
-player can fight back
+- player can fight back
-real time score
+- real time score
-smoother movement
+- smoother movement
-more animations
+- more animations
-more maps
+- more maps